-Our PeopleMine Earth consist of a small group of highly qualified professionals with skills covering a range of disciplines.
-Our focus is to provide quality and specialised closure planning support to the resource industry.
+Our PeopleMine Earth are a group of qualified professionals with skills covering a range of disciplines.

 Since graduating in 1998, Shannon has worked in the mining industry in both operational roles and as a consultant.
 He has managed numerous multidisciplinary mine closure projects in Australia and overseas.

 Shannon has worked in Australia and Papua New Guinea in the field of mine closure, including project management of closure projects, closure cost estimation, stakeholder engagement, assessments of mine waste, landform design, closure options assessments, groundwater and surface water investigations and other technical studies.

 He applies his geological skills to assess the geochemical and physical properties of mine waste and develop effective recommendations for their management.
 Shannon’s experience in this field enables effective design and implementation of programs to assess mine waste including geological interpretation and targeted sampling and testwork.

 Shannon has been instrumental in developing leading approaches to mine closure and since 2006 has presented papers at national and international conferences on mine closure.

 Apart from his experience in the field of mine closure, Shannon has worked as a mine geologist, exploration geologist, mining environmental advisor and contaminated sites advisor.

 Shannon’s unique skills and experience contribute to effective closure outcomes.

 Stacey has worked in the mining industry since 1999 in both operational roles and as a consultant.
 She has widespread experience in rehabilitation planning and monitoring, development of closure objective and criteria, environmental impact assessments and baseline studies.